GeraldZ-o/portfolio/README.md

 #### Made with Garrett Nelson
 October-December 2025

+I worked on most of the movement and collision detection.
+My co-creator Garrett Nelson, did all of the art, and background coding

 ![Echoes](https://github.com/GeraldZ-o/portfolio/blob/main/images/Echoes.png)

 **"Wow, this game looks kinda like awesome and stuff."** - Garrett, my co-creator